lodauria/Individual_Assignments/aws/README.md

 ## IoT Core

-In IoT Core create a thing called `mydevice`, generate and download the necessary certificates (they will be used in the Mosquitto borker setup).
+In IoT Core create a thing called `mydevice`, generate and download the necessary certificates (they will be used in the Mosquitto broker setup).
 Create a rule connected to `mydevice` that calls the lambda function `myReaction` when a message with topic `sensing` is received.

 ## DynamoDB